naxelauk/abcgames-code-of-conduct/code_of_conduct.md

 ~~Exhibitors in the expo hall, sponsor or vendor booths, or similar activities are also subject to the Code of Conduct.
 In particular, exhibitors should not use sexualized images, activities, or other material.
 Booth staff (including volunteers) should not use sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment.~~

-Text struck out was relevant for the original text as a professional conference but is not necessary for us.
+*Text struck out was relevant for the original text as a professional conference but is not necessary for us.*

 ## Contact Information

 If you believe that someone is violating the code of conduct during an ABC Games event, or have any other concerns, please contact an organiser immediately.
-One or two of these people should have introduced themselves to you on arrival.
+One these people should have introduced themselves to you on arrival.
 If you are not aware of who these people are then please ask a fellow attendee.

 If the event has finished and it is not possible to speak to an organiser in person then please message one of the organisers through the FL community.